-Brynn Rumfallo Calls ‘Dance Moms’ Co-Stars ‘Hookers?’
+Brynn Rumfallo Calls ‘Dance Moms’ Co-Stars ‘Hookers’?
 Ashlee Defends Daughter

 A post shared by caley 🙂 (@dancemomslayy) on

 Ashlee Allen immediately came to daughter Brynn Rumfallo’s defense, insisting that her daughter never called anyone a “hooker.”
-She knew that Brynn liked a shady comment about her former Dance Moms co-stars but Ashlee pointed out that Brynn calling Kendall, Nia, Camryn, Chloe, and Kalani a hooker was a “blatant lie.”
+She knew that Brynn liked a shady comment about her former Dance Moms co-stars, but Ashlee pointed out that Brynn calling Kendall, Nia, Camryn, Chloe, and Kalani a hooker was a “blatant lie.”
 Ashlee also came at Christi Lukasiak, Chloe’s mom, after Christi called her out on Twitter.

 “Funny that u talk about ‘morals’ b/c of a DANCE but then think its ‘morally okay’ to let ur daughter call our girls hookers on social media,” Christi tweeted.